trafficrunners/mailer-log/README.md

 - Automatic capture of all outgoing emails (body, headers, mailer class/action)
 - Call stack saving for debugging (shows where the email was triggered from)
 - Mailgun webhook integration for delivery status tracking
-- Admin UI with filtering and search
+- Modern Vue 3 + Tailwind CSS admin UI
-- Email preview in iframe
+- Email preview in sandboxed iframe
 - Polymorphic association with Organization/Account for filtering by organization
 - Configurable retention period with automatic cleanup